Is your Ozempic pen fake? FDA investigating counterfeit weight loss drugs, trade group says

 It is unclear how many additional counterfeits have been reported to the drugmaker from American pharmacies in the wake of the June warning, or if other unsuspecting pharmacies have filled prescriptions for Ozempic with knockoffs they thought were legitimate.

-A spokesperson for the company did not immediately answer a request for comment.
+A spokesperson for Novo Nordisk did not answer questions about how many other counterfeits have been reported.

+In a statement, the company said they were working "in close collaboration" with the FDA to raise awareness around the risk for counterfeits of their products.

+"We have provided communications to a number of stakeholders, including wholesalers and pharmacists to ensure they are aware of the situation and also able to identify a potential counterfeit semaglutide injectable product," Novo Nordisk said.

 Investigating illegal sales of semaglutide